billbill100/Camera-Shutter-Tester-Optical-Cheap-Easy-It-Works/README.md

 Each row of LEDs is illumintaed to the set time (1/32s) for example, then extingished as the next row lights.

-Setting the LEDs to strobe at the same as the camera shutter speed will result in two (sometimes one) line of LEDs being photograped (using a digital camera).
+Setting the LEDs to strobe at the same as the camera shutter speed will result in two (sometimes one) lines of LEDs being photograped (using a digital camera).
 If 3 or more rows are photographed, then it is an indication that the shutter speed is slow.
-(Set tke LEDs to 1/512 but the camera to 1/30, to see this effect)
+(Set the LEDs to 1/512 but the camera to 1/30, to see this effect)

 For a film camera, remove the lens, open the back of the camera.
 When the shutter is operated you will see through the camera to the LED matrix.
-You will see the ame LED pattern as decribed above.
+You will see the same LED pattern as decribed above.

 Only four parts are required,
 Arduino Nano (or Uno) board,